 Price: A 60 day money-back guarantee is available on all plans.
 Subscription plans range from Hobby at $12 a month to White Label at $199 a month.

-17. Typeform: Positions itself around delighting respondents, keeping them focused on one question at a time and the versatility of their forms.
+17. Typeform: A Voice of Customer tool that aims to delight respondents, keeping them focused on one question at a time and the versatility of their forms.
 Provides an enterprise survey tool for use across all devices.
 Offers Free plan (Core) for basic users.

 Price: The Pro plans costs $20 a month with unlimited typeforms and responses.
 A Pro+ for teams is currently under development.